-The issue of dandruff has many myths built around it.
-Many people may suggest you to oil your hair to get rid of it.
-The fact is, oiling worsens the case.
+The issue of dandruff has quite a few myths built around it.
+Many people may suggest that you oil your hair to get rid of it but the fact is, oil makes it worse.
 Excessive oil production can lead to seborrheic dermatitis, which gives rise to the white flakes.
-This issue increasingly occurs in people going through puberty.
-They have more hormones going through their system and hence more oil production that usually is associated with this issue.
+This issue increasingly occurs in people going through puberty as they have more hormones in action resulting in more oil production.

 Myth No.1: Dandruff is caused only by dry scalp because it gets your skin flaky.

 Truth: Did you know oily scalps are more prone to dandruff?
-Well that is one major misconception we have of this issue.
-If you have flakes in your hair big or small, that is dandruff and not dry scalp.
+Well that is one major misconception: if you have flakes in your hair big or small, that is dandruff and not dry scalp.
 The simplest way to cure dandruff from your scalp is by using anti dandruff shampoo and nourishing your dry scalp with hot oil treatment.
 But make sure that the oil isn’t too hot.
 Warm and deep nourishment of the dry itchy scalp, twice a week should do the trick.

 Truth: No, we can’t.
-Over shampooing our hair will strip off all the naturally produced oil from our hair which will prevent our hair from shining.
+Over shampooing our hair will strip the oil that is naturally produced from our hair which will prevent our hair from shining.
 This will leave your hair dull and dry.
 Opt for a gentle shampoo for dry hair and use it every alternate day, rinsing it with warm (not hot) water for better results.